AndreaPazienza/RL-digital_design/README.md

-# Reti Logiche Final Project
+# Digital Logic Final Project

-This repository contains the final project for the Reti Logiche course at Politecnico di Milano.
+This repository contains the final project for the Digital Logic course at Politecnico di Milano.
 The project implements a digital component in VHDL as described in the project specifications.
 The repository includes the VHDL source code, testbenches, and project requirements.

 ---